mauriciolg90/aivo_test/README.md

 # API REST for Aivo

 This web application is used to filter countries according to indexs provided by the user.
-It can be extended easily by adding new routes on controllers module at app folder.
+It can be extended easily by adding new routes on the controllers module at app folder.

 ## Project hierarchy